SenseTecnic/node-red-contrib-binance/README.md

 ## Response and error handling

-Responses are directly passed through from the API to the output payload.
+Most responses are directly passed through from the API to the output payload.
 Errors are directed to the nodes status message as well as the debug console.

 For more details on the responses please see the official Binance REST API documentation at: https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md